Auste1989/metis_projects/Student_Grade_Prediction/MVP_Summary.md

 ### Known Unknowns

-* What relationship does alcohol consumption have on student's grades?
+* What relationship does alcohol consumption have with student's grades?
 * What impact does being in a relationship have on student's grades?
 * Is there a difference between the impact features have on math grades versus those of language skills (Portuguese)?
 * How features like alcohol consumption correlate with age or relationship status?